 The criminal warlord, “the Butcher of Kabul”, Hekmatyr, is not the solution.

 Abdul Kadir Mohmand

 Former Representative of the Afghan Freedom Fighter for North America in the 1980s

-Posted by Kadir A. Mohmand on May 3, 2017, With 3098 Reads Filed under World.
+Posted by Kadir A. Mohmand on May 3, 2017, With 3323 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.